Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 ## Adding a new quote

 ** An important attribute of success is to be yourself.
-Never hide what makes you, YOU** by Indra Nooyi
+Never hide what makes you, YOU** by Indra Nooyi, CEO of PEPSICO

 ## Adding a new quote

 **Vision without action is merely a dream.
 Action without vision is merely passing time.
-But vision and action together can change the world.** by Sudha Murty
+But vision and action together can change the world.** by Sudha Murty, author and philanthropist

+## Adding a new quote

+**There will be many obstacles in the pursuit of your dreams.
+I had long hours of training, balancing studies and badminton.** by PV Sindhu, Indian professional badminton player